apptimistco/asn/rfc.md

     cat BLOB...

-The device may exec this command in the `established` state for the server to acknowledge with the contents (without header) of the named or referenced blobs.
+The device may exec this command in the `established` state for the server to acknowledge with the contents (*without* headers) of the named or referenced blobs.

 ### clone ###